zalando-stups/java-sproc-wrapper/README.md

 Known issues:
 -------------

-* PostgreSQL JDBC driver does not honor identical type names in different schemas, this may lead to issues if typemapper is used where types are present with equal name in more than one schema.
+* PostgreSQL JDBC driver does not honor identical type names in different schemas, this may lead to issues if typemapper is used where types are present with equal name in more than one schema (this problem is solved now with the commit [3ca94e64d6322fa91c477200bfb3719deaeac153](https://github.com/pgjdbc/pgjdbc/commit/3ca94e64d6322fa91c477200bfb3719deaeac153) to [pgjdbc](https://github.com/pgjdbc/pgjdbc/) driver)
+* PostgreSQL domains are not supported as for now
+* PostgreSQL `hstore` type is mapped from and to `Map<String,String>`, there is no way to use `Map` of different types for now

 License
 -------